- you’re wondering how you’ll cook your meal this year, now that you’re in a foreign country, one that doesn’t celebrate this American holiday.

-- The first year I used a PowerPoint that another teacher made and sent out in email to all the other teachers.
+- I used a PowerPoint that another teacher made and sent out in email to all the other teachers.

 - The second year I’d somehow lost that and…well, I think I just showed Friends videos and googled some Thanksgiving pictures to talk about.